AdyKalra/tech-landscape/README.md

 |:-:    |:-:       |:-:       |:-:        |
 | | | []() | **** **** **** |

-## Feasibility studies, time and cost estimates, and the establishment and implementation of new or revised applications systems and programs

 #### Tools / Practices
 |  Name |  Summary | Details  | Use cases |